leggetter/leggetter.co.uk/_posts/2021-11-23-my-next-role.md

 ### Servant Leadership & Team Building

-I work this way and I want to work with others who do too.
+I work this way, and I want to work with others who do too.

 I believe the traditional company org chart should be inverted where the CEO's role is to support and enable everyone above them.
 Therefore, my role as a leader within an organisation will be to grow, support and enable a department or team.